SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 A configuration selects a subset of these solvers.
 Not all combinations make sense.
-For example, there can be only one arithmetic solver so it's not possible to have both a Floyd-Warshal solver and the Simplex solver in the same context.
+For example, there can be only one arithmetic solver so it's not possible to have both a Floyd-Warshall solver and the Simplex solver in the same context.
 The following table lists the combinations of theory solvers currently supported by Yices.